DataDog/IDE-SHEPHERD-extension/README.md

 1. Open the IDE Shepherd sidebar in VS Code
 2. Navigate to **Settings → Datadog Telemetry**
 3. Click on **Telemetry: Disabled** to enable it
-4. When prompted, enter a TCP port number (e.g., `10518`)
-5. IDE Shepherd will automatically:
+4. IDE Shepherd will automatically:
    - Create the configuration directory: `/opt/datadog-agent/etc/conf.d/ide-shepherd.d/`
    - Write the configuration file: `conf.yaml` with the appropriate settings
    - Configure the agent to listen on the specified port